Skip to content

 Deployment with GitHub Actions

 The CI/CD workflow automates the process of building and deploying documentation to GitHub Pages.
-The key steps in .github/workflows/ci.yml are:
+The key steps in .github/workflows/ci.yaml are:

-• Uses rosdoc2 to generate documentation for C++ packages found in the repository.
+• Uses rosdoc2 to generate documentation for C++ packages found in the configured repositories.

-• The script searches for package.xml files in the ubm-f1tenth directory and identifies packages that use rosdoc2.
+• The script searches for package.xml files under ./repos/ and identifies packages that use rosdoc2.

-• For each identified package, it runs rosdoc2 build to generate HTML documentation, which is stored in a specified output directory.
+• For each identified package, it runs rosdoc2 build to generate HTML documentation, which is stored under a repository-specific output directory.

-• Copies Python packages found within the repository into the src/ folder to prepare them for MkDocs documentation generation.
+• Copies Python packages found within the configured repositories into the src/ folder to prepare them for MkDocs documentation generation.
 This is done by checking for the presence of ament_python in each package.xml file.

 • Runs MkDocs to generate static documentation from the source files.